-If adding an index fails, no error message is returned by the HCreationfunction.
+HCreation does not return any error messages if an index cannot be added.
 The table is created without the index that is causing the problem.
 In this case, duplicates may be found in an item defined as unique key by WINDEV and WEBDEV if the external database does not support the unique keys.

 Creating the data file from its description

 The data file can be directly created from its description in the data model editor.
 To do so, select "Create the data file" and select the directory where the data file must be created.